IBM/federated-learning-lib/README.md

 |K-means | SPAHM [Yurochkin et al.](https://arxiv.org/abs/1911.00218) |
 |Naïve Bayes | Naive Bayes fusion with differential privacy|

-We also support the following fairness techniques that help to mitigate bias in federated learning. can be coupled for multiple types of ML models:
+We also support the following fairness techniques that help to mitigate bias in federated learning and can be coupled for multiple types of ML models:

 | *Fairness techniques*   | *Algorithm types* | *Supported ML models* |
 |-------------------------|-------------------|-------------------------|